Kirti2805/mygithub/README.md

 # mygithub
-I am a beginner student on a github.
+I am a beginner student on github.